charlotte-2222/charlotte-2222.github.io/index.md

 </div>
 <br>
-I'm just a girl with a blog, I code, I make things, I do stuff.
-Sometimes I bite, sometimes I'm bitten!
-Is what it is ¯\_(ツ)_/¯
+This is my journal, but it's online.
+I think that's called a blog - maybe.

 ### CW:
-All blog posts reflect my personal held opinions and do not reflect that of my employer(s), organizations, etc.

-This blog serves as an "online-journal" of sorts, as such my posts are a "flow of thoughts"; This blog does not pretend to be a resume padder, few posts are filtered.
+My posts are a "flow of thoughts", This blog does not pretend to be a resume padder, few posts are filtered.
 I write on my personal life, politics, video games, and various other things that fit my need at the moment.
 I do attempt to grammar check on occasion.

-If you feel you need to look at any of my actual work, do so via my <a href="https://www.charlottes-web.gay/char-site/">portfolio.</a>

 **🎵 Listen to my work groove with me 🎵**